sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Not just sharing one way (e.g. Twitter, LinkedIn)
 - Enable contributions, from anyone in the World!
-- Like Open Source communities
+- Take example of Open Source communities
   - Thousands of people working together
   - Various levels of contributions
 - Do not force collaboration (see [HBR Collaborative Overload](https://hbr.org/2016/01/collaborative-overload))